tenten8401/pterodocs/pages/02.installation/02.Centos/01.Panel/01.nginx/03.setup/docs.md

 ---

 #### Configure pterodactyl.conf
-Grab the [nginx ssl config](pterodactyl-conf) in the pterodactyl conf area under this one.
+Grab the [nginx ssl config](pterodactyl-conf) in the pterodactyl.conf area under this one.

-Paste the nginx config of choice into the `/etc/nginx/conf.d/pterodactyl.conf`
+Paste the nginx config into the `/etc/nginx/conf.d/pterodactyl.conf`

 #### Configure php-fpm
-`/etc/opt/remi/php71/php-fpm.d/www.conf`
+Grab the php-fpm [www.conf](php-fpm) in the www.conf area under this one.

+Paste the www.conf into the `/etc/opt/remi/php71/php-fpm.d/www.conf`